aboutcode-org/aboutcode/docs/source/scancode-toolkit/how_to/how_to_set_what_will_be_detected_in_a_scan.rst

 ::

-   ./scancode -i --format html-app samples samples.html
+   ./scancode -i --html samples.html samples

 To see more example scans: